Maggie Noach

 Maggie Noach (18 August 1949 – 17 November 2006) was an English literary agent who established her own eponymous agency called The Maggie Noach Agency in 1982.
 The clients she represented included such as authors as Brian Aldiss, David Almond, Colin Greenland, Anthony Horowitz, Garry Kilworth, Linda Newbery, Giles Milton and Jean Ure who went on win major literary and children's awards.
 Noach and her husband Alan Williams published The Dictionary of Disgusting Facts in 1986.
 She was elected chairperson of the Anthony Powell Society in 2001 and was involved in the politics of the Conservative Party.

 Early life

 On 18 August 1949, Noach was born in Chelsea, London.
 She was the only daughter of the Austrian psychoanalyst Ilse Hellman and the Dutch art professor Arnold Noach.
-Noach was raised by her Austrian nanny in Chelsea because her parents were mainly occupied with their jobs.
+Noach was raised in Chelsea by her Austrian nanny, Gretel, because her parents were mainly occupied with their jobs.
 She went to the private all-girls Francis Holland School close to her residence from 1955 and was a multiple winner of the Janet Lloyd Jones Essay Cup.
 Noach also excelled in ballet dancing.